shatha2014/FashionRec/fasttext_on_spark/README.md

 Cite [1](#enriching-word-vectors-with-subword-information) if using the FastText algorithm for learning word representations.

-Cite [2](TODO) If using FastTextOnSpark for distributed training with FastText

 ### Enriching Word Vectors with Subword Information

 [1] P. Bojanowski\*, E. Grave\*, A. Joulin, T. Mikolov, [*Enriching Word Vectors with Subword Information*](https://arxiv.org/abs/1607.04606)